-We used to same method to model the way contact quality affected prejudice through the mediators of threat, empathy and negative emotions.
+We used the same method to model the way contact quality affected prejudice through the mediators of threat, empathy and negative emotions.
 Once we had defined a model for the sample as a whole, we examined the moderating effect of closeness by replicating the analysis for participants who lived close to (weights above the paths in Figure 3) or far from an informal settlement (weights below the paths in Figure 3).
 We did this by using a mean split of the composite closeness variable.

 The RMSEA for the model for participants living in the immediate proximity of informal settlement was not significant.
 However, contact quality was associated with threat, empathy and prejudice.

 Neither threat nor empathy mediated the relationship between contact quality and prejudice.
 Good quality contact with residents of informal settlements – mostly likely in employment relationship with domestic workers – reduced prejudice toward residents of informal settlements but this relationship was not affected by the decreased threat and increase empathy that was also associated with good quality contact.
-Presumably these residents already experienced high levels of threat associated with falling house prices and the possibility of crime and negative emotions linked being disturbed by noise, affected by electricity theft, etc. In this context, good quality contact reduces prejudice and promotes empathy with the plight of people living in informal settlements, but these effects are independent of and do no ameliorate the negative effects of threat and negative emotions.
+Presumably these residents already experienced high levels of threat associated with falling house prices and the possibility of crime and negative emotions being linked being e.g. being disturbed by noise, affected by electricity theft, etc. In this context, good quality contact reduces prejudice and promotes empathy with the plight of people living in informal settlements, but these effects are independent of and do not ameliorate the negative effects of threat and negative emotions.

 The model for participants living further away from informal settlements is similar.
 There is a strong direct negative effect between contact quality and prejudice.
 In addition, good quality contact affects prejudice by reducing negative emotions.
-At the same time quality contact is associated with reduced thread and increased empathy, but these mediators were not associated with prejudice.
+At the same time quality contact is associated with reduced threat and increased empathy, but these mediators were not associated with prejudice.